uptime-com/uptime-private-location/README.md

 ## Running in Docker Compose

-It is possible to run the privaye location with Docker Compose.
+It is possible to run the private location with Docker Compose.
 A sample configuration is provided in `compose-sample.yaml` for your reference.